Common Quail Coturnix coturnix coturnix (Linnaeus, 1758)

 Seasonality in Madeira: All year

 Breeding: In Madeira this species nest in April and May while in Porto Santo its breeding season starts earlier – February.
 The nest is built by the female in a shallow hollow lined with some vegetation, well-hidden among shrubs and grasses.
 Only one clutch of 7 to 12 eggs is laid annually.
-Only the female sits on the eggs and hatching takes two to three weeks.
+Only the female sits on the eggs and until hatching it can take two to three weeks.
 It is believed that the male mates with several females during the same nesting season.

 Diet: Feeds on seeds and small insects